banner-ecuador

 Accommodations and Meals

-While in Quito students will stay in shared accommodation in economy hotels (2–4 per room).
-At TBS students will stay in bunk-style accommodation (4 beds per room).
-All rooms are screened.
-Running water is available and students share flush toilets and showers (cold water only).
-Food service is provided in a central dining hall and a generator provides electricity for several hours each day.
+While in Quito and the Galápagos, students will stay in shared accommodation in economy hotels (2–4 per room).
 There are food options available for vegetarians.
 Although networks can be unreliable, internet access is available in internet cafés in Quito, and limited access is available at GAIAS.
-Most daily meals will be provided as part of the program, with some purchased by students on-site.
+Some daily meals will be provided (mainly breakfasts) as part of the program, with most purchased by students on-site.

 Health and Safety

-This program will involve fieldwork and extensive travel by air, water and land; in addition, Quito and the highlands are located at a relatively high altitude.
-Students will need to be prepared for extreme differences in temperature and precipitation.
-Students must be in good physical health and should not be especially prone to altitude or motion sickness.
+This program will involve fieldwork and extensive travel by air, water and land; Students will need to be prepared for extreme differences in temperature and precipitation.
+Students must be in good physical health and should not be especially prone to motion sickness.
 If you are under medical care of any kind, you should consult both a physician and the Professional & International Programs office before applying.
 Students will be expected to respect the health and safety rules of each facility.
 Care must also be taken on independent travel in Quito, following the directives concerning risk provided by the Government of Canada.

 PRE-DEPARTURE ORIENTATION (PDO)

-All students admitted to the Summer Abroad program are required to successfully complete an online PDO, which will provide general information and advice on international health and safety issues.
-Students must also attend an Ecuador Pre-departure Orientation in April/May (details TBA).
+All students admitted to the Summer Abroad program are required to successfully complete an online pre-departure orientation (PDO), which will provide general information and advice on international health and safety issues.
+There will also be a program-specific PDO in April which students must attend.

 Flight